Need to talk? Call 1800 882 436.

 • swimming in chlorinated pools

-• house dust mite, grasses, pollens or animal dander
+• house dust mites, grass, pollen or animal dander

-• washing your hands with water, soap, detergent or chemicals too often which can damage your skin’s protective barrier
+• washing your hands too often, which can damage your skin's protective barrier

 What happens if I get eczema during my pregnancy?

-While eczema can be uncomfortable, there is no research that shows that eczema affects fertility, miscarriage, premature birth or birth differences.
-Your baby may be more likely to get eczema, asthma or hay fever if you or your baby’s close relatives have eczema.
+While eczema can be uncomfortable, it does not affect fertility, risk of miscarriage, premature birth or birth differences.
+Your baby may be more likely to get eczema, asthma or hay fever if you or your baby's close relatives have eczema.

 How is eczema diagnosed?